Home Page

 Sandra è stata la prima donna ad essere ammessa nella squadra di bridge della Oxford University.

-È stata una delle più forti giocatrici inglesi di tutti i tempi che ancor oggi occupa stabilmente una delle prime 50 posizioni nella speciale classifica di categoria delle World Grand Master viventi edita dalla W.B.F.
+È stata una delle più forti giocatrici inglesi di tutti i tempi che ancor oggi occupa stabilmente una delle prime 50 posizioni nella speciale classifica di categoria delle World Women Grand Master edita dalla W.B.F.

 Indice / Index